hn250424/aero/README.md

 ## Usage

-### With a bundler (Vite, Webpack, etc.)

-Import Aero once at your application entry point.
+If you're using a bundler (Vite, Webpack, etc.), import Aero once at your application entry point:

 ```ts
 import "@hn250424/aero";